Meluukoi/soc-analyst-home-lab/README.md

 Splunk successfully ingested and indexed Windows event logs, allowing detection and investigation of authentication-related security events.
 Simulated failed login activity was successfully identified using Splunk search queries.

+Sysmon Endpoint Monitoring

+Project Objective

+The objective of this phase of the home lab was to deploy Sysmon on a Windows host and integrate Sysmon telemetry into Splunk Enterprise for enhanced endpoint visibility and security monitoring.

+Tools Used
+Sysmon
+Splunk Enterprise
+Splunk Universal Forwarder
+Windows Event Viewer
+Windows Command Prompt
+Lab Configuration

+A Windows endpoint was configured with Sysmon to generate detailed endpoint telemetry, including process creation activity.
+Splunk Universal Forwarder was configured to collect Sysmon Operational logs and forward them to Splunk Enterprise for centralized analysis.

+Deployment Steps
+Sysmon Installation

+Sysmon was installed on the Windows host using a custom XML configuration file.

+Log Verification

+Sysmon Operational logs were verified within:

+Applications and Services Logs
+└── Microsoft
+    └── Windows
+        └── Sysmon
+            └── Operational

+Event ID 1 (Process Creation) events were successfully generated and observed.

+Splunk Forwarding Configuration

+The Splunk Universal Forwarder was configured to collect:

+Microsoft-Windows-Sysmon/Operational

+and forward events to Splunk Enterprise for indexing and analysis.

+Troubleshooting and Investigation

+During deployment, Sysmon events were not initially appearing within Splunk despite being visible in Windows Event Viewer.

+Investigation Process

+The following troubleshooting steps were performed:

+Verified Sysmon Operational logging was enabled Confirmed Event ID 1 events existed within Event Viewer Verified Universal Forwarder connectivity to Splunk Reviewed Splunk Universal Forwarder log files Identified repeated subscription failures for the Sysmon event channel

+Error observed:

+Could not subscribe to Windows Event Log channel Microsoft-Windows-Sysmon/Operational

+errorCode=5
+Root Cause

+The Splunk Universal Forwarder service account did not have sufficient permissions to subscribe to the Sysmon Operational event channel.

+Resolution

+The Universal Forwarder service was reconfigured to run under:

+Local System

+After restarting the service, Sysmon events were successfully collected and forwarded to Splunk.

+Validation

+Successful ingestion of Sysmon telemetry was confirmed using the following Splunk search:

+source="WinEventLog:Microsoft-Windows-Sysmon/Operational"

+Results confirmed:

+Successful log ingestion
+Process Creation telemetry collection
+Continuous endpoint activity monitoring
+Thousands of indexed Sysmon events

+Security Analysis

+Sysmon provides enhanced endpoint visibility beyond standard Windows Event Logs.

+Observed telemetry included:

+Process creation activity
+Parent-child process relationships
+Command-line execution details
+User context information
+Application execution tracking

+This telemetry improves detection capabilities for suspicious process execution and endpoint-based threats.

 ## Security Notes
  Sensitive internal network information and identifiers were sanitized before publication.